 Peterborough Agricultural Commission

-We are seeking two educators (as well as volunteers) for a 10-class farm-based summer program.
-Kids Connect!
-Farm, Field & Forest is made possible through a partnership between the Monadnock Conservancy, Cornucopia Project, and Four Winds Farm in Peterborough.
+We are seeking volunteer assistants with our 10-class farm-based summer program – Kids Connect!
+Farm, Field & Forest at Four Winds Farm in Peterborough.
+The program is made possible through a partnership between the Monadnock Conservancy, Cornucopia Project, Four Winds Farm, and funded by the Caswell Foundation.

 This 5-week (twice weekly) program works to promote self-esteem, teamwork, play, and healthy eating by connecting children to land and the outdoors through safe and enjoyable farming, gardening and nature activities.
 The program will take place on Mondays and Thursdays 4-6:30 pm from July 17 to August 17, 2017.